 Sector Concentration Risk.
-The Fund may concentrate its investments in companies that are in a single sector or related sector.
+A Fund may concentrate its investments in companies that are in a single sector or related sector.
 Concentrating investments in a single sector may make the Fund more susceptible to adverse economic, business, regulatory or other developments affecting that sector.
 If an economic downturn occurs in a sector in which the Fund's investments are concentrated, the Fund may perform poorly during that period.

 Short Sales Risk.
-In connection with a short sale of a security or other instrument, the Fund is subject to the risk that instead of declining, the price of the security or other instrument sold short will rise.
-If the price of the security or other instrument sold short increases between the date of the short sale and the date on which the Fund replaces the security or other instrument borrowed to make the short sale, the Fund will experience a loss, which is theoretically unlimited since there is a theoretically unlimited potential for the market price of a security or other instrument sold short to increase.
+In connection with a short sale of a security or other instrument, the Fund is subject to the risk that instead of declining, the price of the security or other instrument sold short increases between the date of the short sale and the date on which the Fund replaces the security or other instrument borrowed to make the short sale, the Fund will experience a loss, which is theoretically unlimited since there is a theoretically unlimited potential for the market price of a security or other instrument sold short to increase.
 Shorting options or futures may have an imperfect correlation to the assets held by the Fund and may not adequately protect against losses in or may result in greater losses for the Fund's portfolio.
 By investing the proceeds received from selling securities short, the Fund is employing leverage, which creates special risks.
 Furthermore, until the Fund replaces a security borrowed, or sold short, it must pay to the lender amounts equal to any dividends that accrue during the period of the short sale.
 In addition, the Fund will incur certain transaction fees associated with short selling.